Commonly used drug may be key to stopping thousands of mothers dying - Premium Times Nigeria

 But, she added, this will not be easily achieved.

+The trial findings show that if used within 3 hours, tranexamic acid reduced death due to bleeding by about a third.
+This means the lives of about one in three mothers who would otherwise bleed to death after childbirth could be saved.
+The trial findings also show that tranexamic acid reduced the need for urgent surgery to control bleeding (laparotomy) by more than a third and the trial found no increase in complications from the drug for either mothers or babies.

+For the full trial results, please visit our results page and use and share the content to raise awareness of the findings.

-(This story was first published by All Africa.
-We have their permission to republish).
+This post was first published by allafrica.com.
+We have their permission to republish here.